Blockchain based Resource Governance for Decentralized Web Environments: Conclusion

 In this paper, we focus specifically on resource governance in a decentralized web setting.
 We extend the state of the art by proposing a conceptual resource governance framework, entitled ReGov, that facilitates usage control in a decentralized setting, with a particular focus on policy respecting resource utilization and resource indexing and continuous monitoring.
 In order to demonstrate the potential of our ReGov framework, we propose a concrete instantiation that employs a trusted execution environment to cater for the former, and blockchain technologies to facilitate the latter.
 The effectiveness of the ReGov framework and our particular instantiation is assessed via a detailed analysis of concrete requirements derived from a data market motivating scenario and an assessment of the security, privacy, and affordability aspects of our proposal.

 Future work includes extending our primitive rule syntax to encompass more expressive usage control policies that are based on standard policy languages.
-Additionally, we plan to explore strategies for reducing the costs associated with the smart contracts running in the Ethereum blockchain ecosystem.
-Studying incentivization mechanisms to encourage users to use the platform and possibly gain rewards for sharing information also paves the path for future endeavors.
-Finally, we aim to conduct case studies with users to evaluate our approach in real-world settings.
+Additionally, we plan to explore strategies for reducing the costs associated with the smart contracts running in the blockchain ecosystem.
+Studying incentivization mechanisms to encourage users to use the platform and possibly gain rewards for sharing information also paves the path for future endeavors. \begin{newt} The community-based categorization of applications interfaced with ReGov is a challenging aspect, the solution to which potentially involves the adoption of dedicated smart contracts for voting and arbitrage mechanisms.
+Also, erroneous or malicious misuse of ReGov such as the publication and disclosure of otherwise private information is beyond the reach of ReGov and would entail ex-post patrolling of the system.
+Studying these integrations with our framework is a task we envision for future work. \end{newt} Finally, we aim to conduct case studies with users to evaluate our approach in real-world settings.